Selvakumar4You/openshift-3june-2024/Day1/README.md

   - an unique name
   - desired number of Pods that should be running
   - container image that must be used to deploy the Pod containers

+## What is a Controller?
+- is a application that runs in a infinite loop
+- it keeps looking for specific type of resources created within Openshift cluster in any namespace/project
+- it has some special permissions to monitor